deanebarker/Denina-Sharp/README.md

 Filters are grouped into categories (think "namespaces").
 Any command without a "dot" is assumed to map to "Core" category.

+## Variables

 By default, a filter changes the active text and passes it to the next filter.
 However, the result of a filter can be instead redirected into variable which is stored for later use.
 This does _not_ change the active text -- it remains unchanged.

-## Variables

 You can direct the result of an operation to a variable by using the "=>" operator and a variable name at the end of a statement.
+Variable names start with a dollar sign ("$").

 Here's an example of chaining filters and writing into and out of variables to obtain and format the temperature in Sioux Falls:

     Http.Get http://api.openweathermap.org/data/2.5/weather?q=Sioux+Falls&mode=xml&units=imperial
-    Xml.Extract //city/@name => city
+    Xml.Extract //city/@name => $city
-    Xml.Extract //temperature/@value => temp
+    Xml.Extract //temperature/@value => $temp
     Format "The temp in {city} is {temp}."
     Html.Wrap p weather-data